 The Neato D3 only has about a 60-minute run time, while the D5 can run up to 90 minutes.
 Of course, keep in mind, that both of these models have the ability to recharge mid-cycle and return to finish the job after juicing up.
 This feature makes the initial run time a bit of a moot factor since ultimately, both vacuums will stay at the task until the job is done.

 The battery on the Neato Botvac D3 is a standard Lithium-ion, while the D5 features a high-capacity Lithium-ion battery.
 This contributes to the overall run time, but also to the amount of area that each vacuum can clean in a give cycle.
 The D3 is expected to be able to clean up to 1800 sf, while the D5 can cover up to 4500 sf per cycle.
 (Note: A full cycle can include up to 3 cleaning runs, with 2 charges in between.)

 The Botvac D5 uses an advanced “Ultra Performance” filter, versus the standard filter that is provided by the Botvac D3.
 The Ultra Performance filter is best for people concerned with allergies and minimizing pollutants in the air.
 The advanced filter has a new latch design to make it easier to take in and out as well as a new filter screen, for capturing debris.
-With that in mind, the Ultra-Performance filters will cost you about $11 / each while the Standard filters are priced slightly about $3 / each.
+With that in mind, the Ultra-Performance filters will cost you notably more than the standard filters.

 The Botvac D5 comes with boundary markers included, while markers for the D3 are sold separately.
 If dividing space and keeping the Botvac out of certain areas is highly important, the D5 may be the better choice.
 Furthermore, you may also want to check out the Neato Botvac D7, which features unlimited barriers, using digital “No-Go” lines that you can draw with your finger, using your smartphone or tablet.